wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Read data/Filter_Expressions_1-0.md

 # Filter expressions

-You can apply filter expressions to certain read operations that return Sequential Data Store values, including: `Get Values` and `Get Summaries`.
+Apply filter expressions to any read that returns multiple values, including `Get Values`, `Get Range Values`, `Get Window Values`, and `Get Intervals` to further control the results of the read.
+The filter expression is applied to the collection events conditionally filtering events that do not meet the filter conditions.

 ## SdsTypeCodes